 Don’t waste a day wishing your life away

-Wishing life was different somehow
+Wishing life were different somehow

 Life is fleeting so count your blessings.